 The organs and structures involved in breast milk formation are the mammary glands, the anterior pituitary gland, and the posterior pituitary gland.
 The individual roles of those organs are discussed below.

 The lactose in the milk aids in the absorption of minerals and calcium.
-Furthermore, carbohydrates are also able to produce certain strains of lactobacilli.
-These strains, in turn, helps to control the intestinal flora in the gut.
+Furthermore, carbohydrates help certain strains of lactobacilli thrive in the gut, which helps control the intestinal flora.

 Vitamins and minerals play a critical role in the development of the newborn.
 They are necessary for enzymatic functions and constitute the building blocks of many molecular substances.
 However, vitamin D and K are not present in breast milk and require external supplementation.
-Iron requirement is also essential to a newborn to prevent anemia.
-The newborn can have direct iron supplementation, or the mother's diet can be fortified with iron-rich foods and the iron passed on in the breast milk.
+Iron is also essential to a newborn to prevent anemia.

 One of the main maternal concerns is not having enough breastmilk.
-Since breast milk is indispensable to a newborn, physicians should be able to discern milk supply difficulties.
-Signs include low weight gain, dry mucous membranes of the baby, weak cry, infrequent hard stools, and frequent strong smelling urine.
-Many factors can affect breast milk supply such as poor maternal health (e.g., anemia), abnormalities in the breast tissue, retained fetal products in-utero, urinary tract infections in the mother, and poor feeding habits.
+Since breast milk is indispensable to a newborn, physicians should be able to investigate milk supply difficulties.
+Signs include low weight gain, dry mucous membranes of the baby, weak cry, infrequent hard stools, and decreased urine output.
+Many factors can affect breast milk supply, such as poor maternal health (e.g., anemia), abnormalities in the breast tissue, retained fetal products in-utero, urinary tract infections in the mother, and poor feeding habits.
 Effective feeding habits and optimizing the mother's health status helps to achieve optimum feeding.